 Interpretation of Test Results

-IgG POSITIVE: Two lines appear.
-One coloured line should be in the control line region (C), and a coloured line appears in the IgG test line region.
+IgG POSITIVE (middle): Two lines appear on the COVID-19 IgM/IgG Antibody Test Cassette.
+One coloured line appears in the control line region, and another coloured line appears in the IgG test line region.
 The result is positive for SARS-CoV-2 specific-IgG antibodies.

-IgM POSITIVE: Two lines appear.
-One coloured line should be in the control line region (C), and a coloured line appears in the IgM test line region.
+IgM POSITIVE (right): Two lines appear on the COVID-19 IgM/IgG Antibody Test Cassette.
+One coloured line appears in the control line region, and another coloured line appears in the IgM test line region.
 The result is positive for SARS-CoV-2 specific-IgM antibodies.

-NEGATIVE: One coloured line appears in the control region (C).
-No apparent coloured line appears in the IgG or IgM test region (T).
+NEGATIVE: One coloured line appears in the control region.
+No apparent coloured line appears in the IgG or IgM test region.